 The Solution: Go out of your way to share with your team members the destructive potential of gossip.
-Reinforce that the subject of gossip is always at a disadvantage and that the individuals engaging in and spreading gossip are risking damage to their own reputations.
+Let them know that the individuals engaging in and spreading gossip are risking damage to their own reputations.
 Reinforce the need for people to ignore gossip, and encourage them instead to seek people out and ask questions if they have workplace issues or concerns.

 Open, honest dialog is better than questionable allegations raised behind someone’s back.
 Your work in eliminating gossip will pay dividends in the form of a healthy workplace where individuals feel respected at all times.

 One manager described this as the “70-Percent Effect,” where an employee would start but never finish major initiatives.
 “He would get most of the way there, but never quite finish,” was the manager’s complaint.

 The Solution: Reinforcing a culture of accountability for results is critical to your success.
 Teach employees to use proper project management techniques, including identifying their completion and delivery dates.
 While dates sometimes slip, it is incumbent upon you to ensure your employees keep their word and bring every project to closure.

 Too many lingering projects drains resources and management attention.
 If you are struggling with a “70-Percenter,” redouble your efforts to observe, coach, and take action.
 Just as your employees expect 100-percent from you as the manager, you expect the same from them.